• Skip to primary navigation

 It's a terrific no cook meal with kitchen staples.
 That's handy when it's just too hot to turn on the stove (or if your power goes out!)

-With carrots, celery, onions, and raisins, it has a wonderful mixture of sweet and savory flavors.
+With carrots, celery, onions, and raisins, this creamy tofu salad has a wonderful mixture of sweet and savory flavors.
+Plus, this high-protein vegan lunch keeps you satisfied for hours.

 In this post: